HSRLCLab/SmartFactory_Box-Sortic/README.md

 The SmartFactory_Box-Sortic is an implementation from the SmartFactory Project for Sortic.

-SmartFactory_Box-Sortic is a SmartBox which can detect it's fill level.
+SmartFactory_Box-Sortic is a SmartBox which can detect its fill level.
 It knows if it must be emptied or filled and communicates this information wirelessly to her environment using the [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication)-component.

   An Finite State Machine (FSM) based on the pattern of the [ArdFSM](<https://github.com/LMazzole/ArdFSM>) is used to control the processes.